Are Gay And Bisexual Men And Women More Prone To ‘Dark Triad’ Traits?

 First, the study that the article is reporting on looked at heterosexual men and women, homosexual men and women, and bisexual men and women.

-Based on the results of this one study, elements of the Dark Triad (Machiavellianism, psychopathy, and narcissism) appeared, overall, at higher rates in homosexual and bisexual subjects (men and women combined) as apposed to heterosexual subjects (again, men and women combined).
+Based on the results of this one study, the research suggests that elements of the Dark Triad (Machiavellianism, psychopathy, and narcissism) appeared, overall, at higher rates in homosexual and bisexual subjects (men and women combined) as apposed to heterosexual subjects (again, men and women combined).
 Some of the results were marginal, whereas other results were approaching “statistical significance.”

 Homosexual male subjects slightly edged out all other subjects in Machiavellianism, whereas bisexual women edged out all other subjects in psychopathy and narcissism.